HITB-CyberWeek/proctf-2021/writeups/cells/Readme.md

 Program for this machine is intended to decrypt flag using password.
 It worsk by next algorithm
 1. At python-site compute xor of 4-byte pieces of flag, at end of flag place ',' and hex of this csum.
     So now flag has checksum to verify that it was properly decrypted
-2. User enters 8-symbol password, it places into some memory in program
+2. User enters 8-symbol password, it stores to some memory in program
 3. Program generates 32+1+8 numbers (key_flow) using some binary operation (ADD,XOR,MUL)
 4. Decrypt Flag with csum and output
 5. At python-side split flag by ',' and veryfy csum.
 If it is valid then flag is valid